syncfusion-content/blazor-docs/blazor/dropdown-tree/getting-started.md

 ## Add Blazor Dropdown Tree component

 Add the Syncfusion Blazor Dropdown Tree component in the **~/Pages/Index.razor** file.
+The `TValue` parameter specifies the type of the `Value` property, while `TItem` specifies the model class for the `DataSource` property.

 {% tabs %}
 {% highlight razor %}